-Up to £9,250.00 per year which is paid directly to the University through a tuition fee loan.
+A tuition fee is the cost of the course being offered.
+These are up to £9,250.00 per year which is paid directly to the university through a tuition fee loan.

-A maintenance loan is money provided by the Government through student finance but is repayable after graduation when you have achieved the required salary threshold.
+A maintenance loan is money provided by the Government through student finance to support your living costs at university.
+You get this money paid into your bank account at the start of each term.
+It has to be repaid after graduation when you have achieved the required salary threshold.

 National Scholarships Programme

 Most Universities offer bursaries with varying criteria.
 When researching different universities always look at the bursaries that they offer.

 Universities and Colleges have their own rules on the National Scholarships Programme but they are designed for students whose family earn below £25,000.